-If you think you may have fluid trapped in your ear that’s causing a clogged sensation, there are some things you can do to help drain the fluid out of your ear:
+If you suspect that you may have fluid in the ear, there are two exercises you can try to help the fluid drain from your ear:

-You probably experienced sinus pressure the last time you had a cold.
-It’s fairly common for a nasal infection to cause swelling in the sinus cavities which are next to your ear canal.
-This causes swelling in the Eustachian tubes and puts pressure on your eardrum.
-While this can be painful, it can also lead to temporary hearing loss.
-However, if you experience hearing loss because of sinus pressure you should find that it is only a temporary problem and your hearing goes back to normal quite soon.
-If you experience severe pain or sudden hearing loss, it’s a good idea to see your doctor.
+When you have had a cold you would have probably felt the feeling of sinus pressure.
+When you have a nasal infection, it can cause swelling in the sinus cavities near your ear canal and in the Eustachian tubes which put pressure on your eardrum.
+While this can be very painful, it can also lead to temporary hearing loss.
+However, it is usually only a temporary problem and your hearing will soon be back to normal.
+If you do experience a sudden loss of hearing or severe pain alongside the congestion, then it’s a good idea to see your doctor.

 It's time to finally treat your hearing loss.
 Sign up for a free consultation with a licensed hearing care professional today to determine if you have hearing loss.
 It’s the start of your journey towards better hearing.